-Figure 3.3: Our code without pipeline bubbles.
+Figure 4.3: Our code without pipeline bubbles.
 I mark registers modified in previous steps in red.
+R5 is set up far enough ahead that we need not consider it.
 We now have to work out where stalls should occur.
 For brevity I shorten the stage names to 1 letter.